 The design of our new home is a wonderful setting and inspiration for visual art.
 Our Art Resource Team (ART) focuses on ways of using art to engage our congregation and the greater community.
 The team coordinates art shows in our Linus Pauling Hall, sponsors Family Art Nights, and promotes the acquisition of permanent art from the 1% for art designated from the building budget.
 To date, we have installed an outdoor bronze sculpture of two cranes and two fiber art hangings for our Pete Seeger Gathering Hall.

-The Good Times Committee coordinates many activities that bring our congregants and newcomers together, fostering friendships, understanding, and knowledge of the wider world.
+Good Times activities bring our congregants and newcomers together, fostering friendships, understanding, and knowledge of the wider world.
 Monthly Circle Suppers are small group potluck gatherings at a host’s home.
 Card and movie nights, hiking, kayaking, biking and skiing groups, and camping trips all give small groups opportunities to have fun, get to know each other better, and explore the natural world.
 Each Good Times activity has an organizer who maintains the contact list for that activity.

 The Healthy Congregations Team focuses on building and maintaining a collaborative community in our congregation by promoting open, respectful and productive communication.
 The team coordinates learning opportunities for effective communication and is available to support a conflict resolution process.